octosteve/octosteve.github.io/source/2014-11-25-next-generation-is-better-i-promise.html.markdown

 In the success callback, we're going through the results from Reddit and only returning an array of 3 stories.

-Next, we'll create a generator that yields this promise, and allows the caller to return a new transformed value.
-We'll finish by printing the result.
+Next, we'll create a generator that yields this promise.
+Yielding the promise will help us later when we create our async wrapper function later to resolve the promise.

 ``` javascript
 function* redditGenerator(){